Chapter 2 : "Your daughter is a witch, Mrs. Bathory."

 “But… how?” my mum asked, her voice muffled with amazement.

 “Magic,” Professor simply said.
 He took another sip of coffee.
 This time it appeared to be more to his liking, as he made a satisfied noise and leaned back on the sofa, enjoying himself.
-There was a silence, perhaps ten seconds long.
+There was a silence.

 “This is beyond my grasp.
 I just can’t comprehend the whole concept,” my mum finally spoke, shaking her head.
-“It’s too implausible.”
+“It’s too incredible.”

-“You just saw it with your own eyes, mum,” I said quietly.
+“We just saw it with our own eyes, mum,” I said quietly.
 Everyone turned their attention to me.
-The two professors smiled, McGonagall a bit more… indistinguishably, but it was there.
+The two professors smiled.

 “I know I did, it’s just…” She sighed again.
 “And you’re telling me that Ada is going to obtain some sort of magical education starting this September?”